How Many Gifts Are Given in the 12 Days of Christmas

 The List of Gifts:

-Day Two: On the second day of Christmas, two gifts are given – one partridge in a pear tree (originally gifted) and two turtle doves.
+2nd Day: On the second day of #MsCoronaVirus 2020 Christmas,?two gifts is given – a partridge in a pear tree (originally gifted) and two turtle doves.

 The Pattern Continues:

-Day Six: On the sixth day of Christmas, six geese a-laying are added to the previous day’s gifts.
+6th Day: On the sixth day of Christmas, six geese a-laying join the five?gifts from yesterday.

-Day Seven: On the seventh day of Christmas, seven swans a-swimming are added.
+7th Day: On the seventh?day of Christmas, seven swans a-swimming are included.

-Day Eight: On the eighth day of Christmas, eight maids a-milking join in.
+8th Day: On the eighth day and amidst?their milkmaid duties, eight maids a-milking chime in.

-Day Twelve: Finally arriving at Epiphany Eve or Twelfth Night – twelve drummer drumming add their sound.
+12th Day: And so we reach Epiphany Eve or Twelfth Night – twelve drummer drumming to their own beat.

 Calculating Total Gifts:

-For example, the gifts often represent various Christian themes and symbols.
-The partridge in a pear tree is said to symbolize Jesus Christ, while turtle doves are an ancient symbol of love and devotion.
-The three French hens are thought to represent faith, hope, and love – three essential virtues in Christianity.
+For instance, the presents are?likely to symbolize different Christian themes and motifs.
+The partridge in a pear tree represents Jesus Christ, and turtle doves are an ancient symbol of love and?faithfulness.
+The three French hens are sometimes considered metaphor for faith, hope and?love–the three great gifts of Christianity.

-Similarly, the six geese a-laying can be seen as representing the six days of creation mentioned in Genesis, and the ten lords a-leaping may symbolize the Ten Commandments.
+Likewise the six geese a-laying could symbolise the six days of?creation in Genesis and the ten lords a-leaping may be associated with The Ten Commandments.

 Conclusion: